reedblaylock/MATLAB-Redux/Readme.md

 ## How to use this toolbox

 MATLAB-Redux doesn't do much on its own.
 The expected use case is to use it with tools like the <a href="https://github.com/reedblaylock/VocalTract-ROI-Toolbox">VocalTract ROI Toolbox</a>.
+If that's all you're doing, just download this toolbox, add it to your MATLAB path, and forget about it.

 If you want to use MATLAB-Redux to make your own GUI, start by looking at these files from the <a href="https://github.com/reedblaylock/VocalTract-ROI-Toolbox">VocalTract ROI Toolbox</a>: